-- Montana: Chapman served as underwriter’s counsel on a first-of-its-kind limited public offering, the proceeds of which were used to support commercial and residential broadband expansion in Bozeman, Montana, and surrounding areas.
-The financing was issued as an industrial development revenue bond under Montana law, and provided critical capital to a local 501(c)(3) corporation that operates an open access fiber optic network.
+- Montana: Chapman served as underwriter's counsel for a broadband financing in Gallatin County, Montana, named The Bond Buyer’s 2022 Small Issuer Financing Deal of the Year.
+This $65 million transaction—referred to as the Bozeman Fiber project—was a first-of-its-kind limited public offering, the proceeds of which were used to support commercial and residential broadband expansion in Bozeman and surrounding areas.
+The financing was issued as an industrial development revenue bond under Montana law and provided critical capital to a local 501(c)(3) corporation that operates an open access fiber optic network.
 The expanded network will provide access to competing internet service providers who will utilize the network to connect to historically underserved end-customers.
 The financing is supported solely by system revenues expected to be generated from the operation of the expanded fiber network.

 - Utah: Chapman served as underwriter’s counsel in a series of bond transactions that financed the expansion of business and residential broadband access in Utah, particularly in underserved suburban, exurban, and rural areas, by a community-owned open access fiber optic network.
 The bond financings provided the community-owned network with the funds to build the fiber infrastructure, which is then accessed by independent internet service providers in a competitive marketplace.
 This innovative open access network model helps new service providers enter the market, lowers high-speed internet costs for users, and promotes economic development.
 Future expansion within Utah is planned.